OpenNeuroDatasets/ds006861/README.md

 ## Experimental Task

-Participants completed 120 trials per session, evenly allocated to a 2 (content: social, non-social) × 3 (regulation requirement: watch-neutral, watch-negative, reappraise-negative) factorial design; on each trial they viewed a static image and either watched or reappraised it as instructed.
+Participants completed 120 trials per session, evenly allocated to a 2 (content: social, non-social) × 3 (regulation requirement: watch-neutral, watch-negative, reappraise-negative) factorial design.
+On each trial, they viewed a static image for 5 s and either watched or reappraised it as instructed.
+After each image, participants rated its arousal and then valence on separate 9-point scales.

 ---